ignaciovi/Song-Genre-Prediction/README.md

 # Project definition

+Spotify provides an API which returns JSON metadata about music artists, albums, and tracks, directly from their DataBase One of their endpoints enable the user to get Audio Features for a Track.
+This is, to obtain the high level characteristics that define a song.

-In this project we will work on predicting the genre of a song based on its audio analysis features.
+In this project we will work on predicting the genre of a song based on those audio analysis features.
+The main purpose ot this work is to analyse if the features extracted by Spotify (by unknown audio analysis criteria) allow us to group music genres only taking that information into consideration.

 First, we will have to find the list of tracks that we will use as training/testing data.
 Then, we will get the audio features of each track and create a new dataset.
 Lastly, we will perform the analysis and prediction of the genres and evaluate accuracy by applying different models and techniques.

-Disclaimer: This is an learning/iterative project, I will add/modify solutions according to what I learn over time.
+Since this is a project that I created to learn more about Data Science, I will add/modify solutions according to what I learn over time.

-We will first start by pointing out some (logic) assumptions without knowing anything about the data or the problem:
+Firstly, we will start by pointing out some assumptions without knowing anything about the data or the problem:
-- Some audio features will have more influence than others in the accuracy of the genre prediction
+- Spotify generates a set of audio features based on audio analysis that they perform.
+Some audio features will have more influence than others in the accuracy of the genre prediction, and we will need to perform data selection and understand what impact has each data feature
-- There are a wide number of genres that a song can be tagged with.
-Track genres will have to be generalised with a few of them to make the problem simpler
+- There are a wide number of genres that a song can be categorised as.
+We will generalise music genres into a few of them in order to simplify the problem
-- Some genres will have similar audio features between them
+- Some genres will have similar audio features

 # Research related projects